Bug report #10098

 Still, I think we need to do something about it, either GDAL is incorrectly reading those indices and QGIS should ignore them or something else is going on.

-#3 Updated by Eric Brelsford about 5 years ago
+#3 Updated by Eric Brelsford over 5 years ago

 Also seeing this, in QGIS version 2.6 on Ubuntu 14.10.
 Deleting SBN and SBX fixed it.
 I see it with all of these files: http://www.nyc.gov/html/dcp/html/bytes/dwn_pluto_mappluto.shtml#mappluto